lz4/lz4/lib/README.md

   In most cases, it's not expected to be necessary, but it can be legitimately considered for less common platforms.

+- `LZ4_ALIGN_TEST` : disable state alignment test when set to 0.
+  Is generally enabled by default, except on win32+visual.

 #### Amalgamation